pallets/flask/docs/patterns/jquery.rst

 2. ``$('selector')`` selects an element and lets you operate on it.
 3. ``element.bind('event', func)`` specifies a function that should run when the user clicked on the element.
-If that function returns `false`, the default behaviour will not kick in (in this case, navigate to the `#` URL).
+If that function returns `false`, the default behavior will not kick in (in this case, navigate to the `#` URL).
 4. ``$.getJSON(url, data, func)`` sends a `GET` request to `url` and will send the contents of the `data` object as query parameters.
 Once the